ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Overnight</h3>Rain showers.
-Cloudy.
+Mostly cloudy.
 Low around 48, with temperatures rising to around 50 overnight.
-North northwest wind around 10 mph,
+North northwest wind 7 to 10
-         with gusts as high as 18 mph.
+         mph, with gusts as high as 20 mph.
 Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday</h3>A chance of rain showers after 7am.
-Mostly cloudy.
-High near 62, with temperatures falling to around 59 in the afternoon.
+Mostly cloudy, with a high near 60.
+North northwest wind around 13 mph, with gusts as
-         North wind around 13 mph, with gusts as high as 22 mph.
+         high as 22 mph.
 Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">